pranavg454/smcanalysis/README.md

 This is a dataset of all the competitors in UCI's Financial Literacy Association's (FLA) Stock Market Competition (SMC).
 We want to analyze:

     1. Trends in competitor demographics
-    2. success in reaching organization's goals
+    2. Success in reaching organization's goals
       a.
 Target diverse pool of majors

       b.
 Target diverse pool of student years

       c.
 Target students new to investing

-    4. effectiveness in marketing strategies
+    4. Effectiveness in marketing strategies

 Information about the dataset: